Aditya-Tyagi-05/Voice-Assistant/README.md

-# Voice-Assistant
+# Voice Assistant

 This is a Python-based voice assistant that listens to your voice commands and performs tasks like searching Wikipedia, opening websites, and telling the current time.
+The project now includes a standalone `.exe` file for easy execution without requiring Python installation.

 ## Features